 We had also been farmed out en masse to a very effective community relations wing – suddenly three ‘meet the locals’ gigs tumbled vigorously into our collective lap; this might be an experimental exploration of core techniques, but it would be us who were the guinea pigs.
 A residual question niggled: would I have a genuine rekindling my roots, or had the tree been so consistently grafted as to bare strange fruit indeed?
 Nearing completion were a collection of oddly reminiscent distorted mutant masks that could frighten many a small child.

 Brother Ian is old school – he had always been there, he had absorbed the wisdom, he practiced the practice.
 He may also be the most intuitive person I’ve ever met.
 Intuitives rarely operate with a strategic filter.
 They know stuff; it is not necessary to understand the whys and wherefores, things just are.
 In clown, he was perpetually astonished; the world happened to him in a flash.
-The palms of his hands turned out in pure innocence, we were to share his amazement; he could not connive.
-It would be hard to imagine his pedagogical plot ever thickening – he gives what he has.
+The palms of his hands turned out in pure innocence, we were to share his amazement.
+He could not connive; it would be hard to imagine Ian’s pedagogical plot ever thickening – he gives what he has.

 Self-diagnosis is risky business: my neurosis was once called ‘paralysis of integrity’ (other phrases have been used) – let us say that from a militant actor’s liberation perspective, I am reluctant to risk muddling and would rather leave well enough with the free supported space to figure things out by themselves.